 3. HUD employs a number of alternative procedures, such as mortgage certifications, to expedite various aspects of the mortgage insurance processing activities.
-However, field inspections must be made of all serious defects.
+However, all field inspections must performed to ensure that all serious defects has been corrected.
 There exists no other feasible method to protect the Department from risk.
 The failure to inspect repair work on existing and proposed construction would create considerable problems for the Department (by increasing risk) and for the home buying public (by affecting the quality of housing).
 To the extent the collection can be automated it has been by providing the form in a fillable pdf format.
-Most appraisers and inspectors and lenders who complete the form have software provided by private companies that automates the form and transfers it electronically to the lender.
+Most appraisers, inspectors and lenders who complete the form have software provided by private companies that automates the form and transfers it electronically to the lender.
 Automated software accounts for at least 80% of the form submittals are electronic.